 Open Source Projects on Transprecision Computing

-Submit your project proposals until 1st of March 2019 through the OPRECOMP summer of Code Website.
+Submit your project proposals until the 16th of March 2019 through the OPRECOMP summer of Code Website.
 Your proposals will be evaluated by a jury and ten highest ranked projects will be supported with

 (up to) €6000 per accepted project